qburn93/hangman-game/README.md

     - Cloning a repository with github desktop is easily done by clicking the green "code" button and choosing the "open in github desktop" option.
 If you do not have a clone already, github desktop will ask if you want to create a local clone.
 Click yes.
     - If you do it with git you have to write "git clone" and then specify what you want to clone.

-The live link can be found here - https://hangman-python-game.herokuapp.com/